madpsy/xpa125b_controller/README.md

 You can also use the HC-05 for sending serial commands and reading the output.
 We achieve this by redirecting all serial operations from the built in serial port to the HC-05.
 This is particularly useful if the controller is not plugged into the computer you want to use serial with (but in range of Bluetooth).

 Note: You can't use this with an Icom 705 (unless via rigctl) as the radio uses the HC-05 for communication.
+You can however attach an `hc-05` to the `rx` and `tx` pins (see above in the `HC-05/MAX3232 Direct Serial` section).

 The way this works is the HC-05 appears as a serial port once paired over Bluetooth.
 In Linux this is achieved using `rfcomm` which creates a pseudo serial device.
 This is transparent to the software accessing the device so you can do anything you usually can with serial devices.
 To use this feature with Linux: